asdyxcyxc/FULLSHADE.github.io/_posts/2020-03-06-code-caving.md

 title: Code caving & backdooring Windows PE files
 ---

-Code caving is a technique deployed by threat actors to run malicious shellcode without the valid PE space of a regular program.
-It's a technique where an actor discovered an un-used or non-optimized part of code within a compiled program that they can use for hijacking the execution flow, which can lead to the application executing a malicious shellcode payload.
+Code caving is a technique deployed by threat actors to run malicious shellcode within the valid PE space of a regular program.
+It's a technique where an actor discovered a un-used or non-optimized part of code within a compiled program that they can use via hijacking the execution flow to point to this location that has shellcode allocated in it.
+Which can lead to the application executing a malicious shellcode payload.

 ### Thanks Wikipedia
 > A code cave is a series of null bytes in a process's memory.
-The code cave inside a process's memory is often a reference to a section of the code's script functions that have capacity for the injection of custom instructions.
+The code cave inside a process's memory is often a reference to a section of the code's script functions that have the capacity for the injection of custom instructions.
 For example, if a script's memory allows for five bytes and only three bytes are used, then the remaining two bytes can be used to add additional code to cript without making significant changes.

 ---